Sogrape

 Sogrape is a group of companies and brands founded in 1942 by Fernando Van Zeller Guedes.
-It owns the brand Mateus, mostly known for its rosé variety.
+It owns the brand Mateus, mostly known for its rosé variety, and the brand Sandeman.

-The company produces wines in Portugal (Sogrape Vinhos Portugal), Spain (Bodegas LAN), Argentina (Finca Flichman), Chile (Viña Los Boldos), and New Zealand (Framingham).
+The company produces wines in Portugal (Sogrape Vinhos Portugal), Spain (Bodegas LAN y Viña Mayor), Argentina (Finca Flichman), Chile (Viña Los Boldos), and New Zealand (Framingham).
 With distribution companies in Europe, America, Africa, and Asia, its wines are currently sold in about 120 countries.